 Google Cloud Deployment Manager

-Google Cloud Deployment Manager is a service for software deployment that includes process automation and status reporting.
-The first task, when planning to deploy new software, is to set up a template for the rollout, which is a repeatable installation script.
+Google Cloud Deployment Manager is a software and application deployment tool that includes process automation and status reporting.
+Its benefit is similar to that of AWS CodeDeploy, except it's built for businesses with heavy investment in a Google Cloud environment.
+The first task when planning to deploy new software is to set up a template for the rollout, which is a repeatable installation script.
 Once a software installation template has been created, it is stored for repeat actions.
 So, you can test your deployment process and then schedule the rollout in bulk for out-of-hours processing.

 • Template-Based Deployments: Streamlines software rollout with reusable scripts.